choudharypravesh03/looping-video-background/README.md

 # looping-video-background
-Simple way to use video as background on webpage
+Simple way to use video as background on webpage using only CSS.

-Want to have a video background to your website?

-Here is the best way to do that using only CSS.